Watch out for 'generic' and 'cheap' menstrual cups

 Then it’s helpful to open up the websites of some companies side by side and spend 10 minutes reading through a little more about them and what they’re about.

-If you’re looking for options on Amazon or other shopping sites then it’s still advisable you check out the companies own website and give them a quick Google search, not just look at the info on their store listing.
+If you’re looking for options on Amazon or other shopping sites then it’s still advisable you check out the companies’ own websites yourself, via Google, not just relying on the info on their store listing.

-Tell-tale signs of a questionable menstrual cup company– They use very low quality pictures of the product, or few of them.
+- They use very low-quality pictures of the product, or few of them.

 - Their store listing, website and other channels are full of spelling errors.
-Don’t get me wrong we ALL make mistakes (said the Lunette copywriter, nervously) but if they don’t have the time to check it then it’s not a good sign for the product.
+Don’t get me wrong we ALL make mistakes, but if they don’t have the time to check it then it’s not a good sign for the product.